reactsuperwizard/MEVN-stack-Multiroom-Private-Chat/README.md

 3. make a "storage" folder in "D" driver
    - make a "avatar" folder in "storage" folder
    - make a "upload" folder in "storage" folder
-   I can create the folders automatically but I would like to let you know where does this save the images.
+     +I can create the folders automatically but I would like to let you know where does this save the images.

 cd ..